-If you want to learn how to cook pot roast so it's deliciously tender and juicy every time, then it might help to have some tips and a little guidance to set you on the right path.
+If you want to learn how to cook pot roast so it's deliciously tender and juicy every time, it helps to have tips and a little guidance to set you on the right path.
 Facing a big chunk of meat can be intimidating and cooking it the right way is one of the biggest kitchen challenges.

 Selecting the Meat